Friday, September 29, 2017

 The CryptO'pinion?

 Jumping Jack'Son is superb and has lots of great, unique humour.
 Come on, there's nothing like an angry trumpet chasing you down the screen!
-It's also one of the prettiest puzzlers on the Atari ST that presents itself as a timeless classic and still feels fresh and innovative today.
-It's obvious a lot of love went into making this game and I cannot stress enough just how highly recommend this game comes.
-A personal favourite.
-10/10.
+It's maddening and very challenging yet remains one of the prettiest puzzlers on the Atari ST. I feel this is a timeless classic and something that feels fresh and innovative today.
+A lot of love went into making this game.

 Download for hard drive or floppy.